petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/creating-data-definitions.md

 | Text | Enter a single line of text |
 | Text Box | This is just like the text field except you can enter multiple lines of text or separate paragraphs |
 | Web Content | Select web content |

+[^1]: Documents added in a DDL do not inherit the permissions of the DDL.
+Instead, the permissions are defined by the Documents and Media configuration for the uploaded Document.
+This means that Documents uploaded in a tightly restricted DDL can be more accessible than the DDL records.

 ## Field Properties Reference